 I render each fragment composition in paint on a simple white background, devoid of landscape.
 By shifting the focus from the debris in the context of the coastal environment to the simplified shape, color, and arrangement, each fragment becomes further removed from its origin and able to take on new meaning.

 The fragments in my paintings represent our possessions, our memories, what is significant one moment and forgotten the next.
 They represent what we wanted, what we received, what we possessed, what we loved, what we used, what we discarded, what we broke, what we lost, and what we forgot.
-They are what is left over, all that remains.
+They are what are left over, all that remain.

 In addition to offering a statement about how we choose to treat the environment, I hope my paintings will serve as a reminder to be grateful of what we have, mindful of how we treat it, and aware of what we will leave behind in all areas of our lives.

 "some of them have stayed" by Kit Porter

 I currently donate a portion of my sales to support marine conservation.
 I hope in the future I will have the opportunity to work with an environmental organization or company on a much larger scale.
 I would love for my art to be used to increase awareness and support for marine conservation, which would provide a much larger impact than I am currently able to provide with my sales alone.
 If anyone wants to collaborate, please let me know!

 Brittany Chaffee is an author based in Minneapolis, MN.
 Her first book of poetry Wild Morning was published by Wise Ink.
 She is a regular contributor for Wit & Delight, covering topics ranging from lifestyle to health and wellness.
 Her newest book series Borderline, which will be released later this year, is a collection of essays about "memory, time, change, and wonder."
 Here, Brittany shares a glimpse into her world and discusses her fascination with capturing her surroundings through words.

 Q: Tell us a little bit about your forthcoming book series Borderline!